vibrationtoolbox/vibration_toolbox/readme.rst

 Python.
 This is an *educational* set of codes intended for demonstration.
 You may find them useful for application, but that isn't the intent.

+For more information, please see the `documentation for the Python version <http://vibrationtoolbox.github.io/vibration_toolbox/>`_ but excuse that it is still under development.
+Such documentation has never existed for the other ports of the toolbox.

 Installation
 --------------